Auto open/close files, preview, terminal

 https addresses, you would have to use an

-http address instead although this can only open up in an external browser tab.
+http address instead, in which case it will open in an new browser tab.

 Opening Terminal and running system commands

-To open a Terminal window select 'Terminal’ Type.
+To open a Terminal window select the 'Terminal’ option.

 You can also specify a terminal command to run when a section is displayed.
 For example, your Guide may run bash scripts to copy files into the root of your project from the .guides folder (which is hidden when a Guide is running) at a certain point in your Guide.